Black Death in England: Recurrences

 The Black Death was the first occurrence of the second pandemic, which continued to strike England and the rest of Europe more or less regularly until the 18th century.
 The first serious recurrence in England came in the years 1361−62.
 Little is known about the death rates caused by these later outbreaks, but the so-called pestis secunda may have had a mortality of around 20 per cent.
 Genetic analysis performed on remains recovered from the abbey of St. Mary's Graces dating between 1353 and 1364 found the pPCP1 plasmid, a plasmid only found in Yersinia pestis and not the related environmental agent Yersinia pseudotuberculosis, revealing that this outbreak was also caused by Yersinia pestis just as the initial outbreak had been.
 This epidemic was also particularly devastating for the population's ability to recover, since it disproportionately affected infants and young men.
 This was also the case with the next occurrence, in 1369, where the death rate was around 10−15 per cent.

 Over the following decades the plague would return—on a national or a regional level—at intervals of five to 12 years, with gradually dwindling death tolls.
 Then, in the decades from 1430 to 1480, the disease returned in force.
-An outbreak in 1471 took as much as 10–15 per cent of the population, while the death rate of the plague of 1479–80 could have been as high as 20 per cent.
+An outbreak in 1471 took as much as 10–15 per cent of the population, while the death rate of the plague of 1479–1480 could have been as high as 20 per cent.
 From that point outbreaks became fewer and more manageable, due largely to conscious efforts by central and local governments—from the late 15th century onward—to curtail the disease.
 This included quarantines on people and goods coming from infected places, bans on public gatherings (such as fairs), enforced household quarantine for the infected (known as 'locking up') and quarantines on ships and crews coming from ports where Plague outbreaks had occurred.
-From the early seventeenth century there was also greater use of quarantine facilities, called pesthouses, in preference to household quarantine.
+From the early 17th century there was also greater use of quarantine facilities, called pesthouses, in preference to household quarantine.
 Some of these, such as the Forlorn Hope Pesthouse established by Bristol in 1665–6, appear to have been proper quarantine hospitals, staffed by doctors.
 The establishment of such a hospital may help to explain why the death rate in Bristol in the 1665–66 outbreak was "only" c.0.6 percent.
-This was much lower than the mortality rate of 10–20 percent witnessed in Bristol's Plague epidemics of 1565, 1575, 1603–04 and 1645.
+This was much lower than the mortality rate of 10–20 percent witnessed in Bristol's Plague epidemics of 1565, 1575, 1603–1604 and 1645.
 The Great Plague of 1665–66 was the last major outbreak in England.
 It is best known for the famous Great Plague of London, which killed 100,000 people (20 per cent of the population) in the capital.
 Other places hit hard included Eyam in Derbyshire, Derby itself and Norwich.